-TL;DR: The 4% rule is the idea that if 4% of your savings can cover your living costs, you can comfortably retire on that amount.
+TL;DR: The 4% rule is the idea that if 4% of your savings can cover your living costs, you can comfortably retire on that amount (well, at least for 30 years…).
 It’s bullshit.
 Just more of the same tired financial advice touted by the financial industrial complex.
 It will take way too long for most people to reach that much in savings through stocks and bonds, and even if you do, withdrawing 4% a year from those investments will be eating into your principal.
 Over time you’ll run out of cash.
 A better approach is to explore the world of alternative, private investments in real estate and small businesses – those types of investments can offer inflation protected cash flow today, while still providing fantastic long term returns and wealth creation.
 Don’t take the advice of the financial pundits.
 With a little extra effort you can chart your own course to financial freedom and Ramen Retirement much sooner!

 Takes way too long

 The first problem is that it’s going to take way too long.
 At a 4% return, living in the midwest on ~$80K a year will require saving $2M.
 In San Francisco living on $160K a year needs double that, $4M.
 As someone in the 5th percentile of earnings for San Francisco ($350K household), if they own their home, they can save ~$72K per year after tax and retirement contributions, which means it will take them 21 years to amass $4M after tax: